dougeby/IntuneDocs/InTuneDocs/GetStarted/how-your-ios-users-get-their-apps.md

 ms.assetid:
 author: Staciebarker

-#How your Windows users get their apps
+#How your iOS users get their apps

 Use this information to understand how and where your end users get the apps that you distribute through Microsoft Intune.